 Hileia Baiana is the name given to the Atlantic Forest of Tabuleiro, which originally covered an area stretching from the south of the state of Bahia to the north of the state of Espírito Santo.

-Among the phytophysiognomies of the Atlantic Forest, some present a set of regional and territorial characteristics that are quite unique and peculiar, as is the case of the Hileia Baiana.
-One of the phytogeographic regions of the Atlantic Forest, the Hileia Baiana was one of the last to be deforested on a large scale.
+Among the phytophysiognomies of the Atlantic Forest, some have a set of regional and territorial characteristics that are quite unique and peculiar, as is the case of the Hileia Baiana.
+One of the phytogeographic regions of the Atlantic Forest, the Hileia Baiana was one of the last to be deforested on a large scale, having lost most of its forest cover between the 1960s and 1980s.

 It has a unique and highly diverse biota with high levels of endemism and influence from previous connections with the Amazon biome.
 The biodiversity present in the forests